 Welded wire fences are among the most robust and impenetrable fence types.
 Regardless of the purpose that you want it to serve, be it agricultural, residential, or manufacturing, this type of fence is highly reliable.

-Commonly used on farms and for construction, a welded wire fence is considered to be one of the safest types of fences.
+Commonly used on farms and for construction, a welded wire fence is considered to be one of the safest types of fence.
 While it may be one of the most reliable, it is also considered to be among the most expensive types of fencing.

 In installing a welded wire fence, the cost can average between $4 to $10 per linear foot.